lbain/lucybain/source/blog/2015/05-02-css-box-model.md

   Border box
 </div>

-Same as above there's a thick black line set to 150px wide as a ruler.
+Same as above there’s a thick black line set to 150px wide as a ruler.
 Then a div with the same measurements (an orange border (10px), blue padding (20px), and pink for the content itself).
 The div’s width is set to 150px using `box-sizing: border-box`, and the whole div is exactly the same width as the 150px ruler.
 This means the area for the content is smaller.

 *How much smaller?*